How Long Do I Need To Be Self-employed To Qualify For A Home Loan?

 - Some lenders accept your six month’s payslips and a letter from your accountant instead of providing tax returns and financials.

 As you can imagine, this makes a big difference to your loan application!
 Importantly, every lender will interpret your tax returns in a different way and may look at your skills as an entrepreneur, your experience in the industry and the risk profile of your industry to determine how to assess your income.

 Depending on your situation, we may pick and choose which information to provide to help prove the highest possible income.
 If you can provide them, then we may ask for Business Activity Statements (BAS), An Australian Taxation Office (ATO) tax portal printout or bank account statements for the last three to six months showing your turnover.

 We specialise in finding the lender that will look at your documents most favourably!

-What do lenders think?
+What Do lenders think?

 Some banks even view those in the construction industry less favourably then those from accounting firms.
 This is simply because banks have seen higher levels of default over the years from particular industries so tend to be more conservative when lending to them.

-At one time a leading mortgage insurer even refused to approve low doc loans for builders!
+At one time, a leading mortgage insurer even refused to approve low doc loans for builders!

 Luckily we can help!